 The community of Alto Tamaya-Saweto has been in the international spotlight since September of 2014, when illegal loggers killed Chota and three other Ashéninka leaders.
 For over ten years, Edwin Chota led the community’s fight against illegal logging and other threats to the Amazon rainforest.

-While elated at the news of the title, Diana Rios, the community’s treasurer and spokesperson, insists that this success must only be seen as the beginning: “They thought they could treat us badly forever.
+Almost one year after the murder spree, the Peruvian State granted the Saweto people the title to almost 200,000 acres of their ancestral land.
+While elated at the news of the title, Diana Rios, the community’s treasurer and spokesperson, insists that this success must only be seen as the beginning.
+“They thought they could treat us badly forever.
 But no!
 We are human beings!
-We don’t want more bloodshed… We ask the State to support us and to support other communities too.
-It’s not just Saweto—there are other communities that don’t have title.”
+We don’t want more bloodshed… We ask the State to support us and to support other communities, too.
+It’s not just Saweto—there are other communities that don’t have titles.”

 Saweto’s long fight illustrates just how difficult it is for indigenous communities in Peru to have their land rights recognized by the state.
 The community initiated the process more than 10 years ago, at which time they realized that—because no one from the Peruvian State had ever been to their village to register their births or to give them IDs—they, officially, did not exist.
 This meant that they could not ask to have the rights to their ancestral lands recognized.